-- Trim off the large chunks of fat from roast and season with 1 tsp salt and 1/2 tsp pepper.
+- Trim off the large chunks of fat from roast and season with 1 teaspoon salt and ½ teaspoon pepper.

 - Place pork roast in a 6-quart slow-cooker with onion slices.

-- In medium-sized bowl whisk together orange juice, tomato paste, cider vinegar, honey, worcestershire sauce, 1/2 tsp salt, paprika, orange zest, garlic cloves, chile powder, cumin, onion powder and molasses.
+- In medium-sized bowl whisk together orange juice, tomato paste, cider vinegar, honey, worcestershire sauce, ½ teaspoon salt, paprika, orange zest, garlic cloves, chile powder, cumin, onion powder and molasses.

 - Pour barbecue sauce over the pork roast and cover the slow-cooker.